universal-ctags/ctags/docs/man/readtags.1.rst

 Run "readtags -H filter" to know about all valid functions and variables.

+NOTE: The above regular expression pattern for inspecting inheritances is just an example to show how to use ``#/PATTERN/`` expression.
+Tags file generators have no consensus about the format of ``inherits:``.
+Even parsers in ctags have no consensus.
+Handling such language-specific aspects is inevitable in a client tool side.

 Sorting
 ~~~~~~~
 When sorting, the sorter expression is evaluated on two tag entries to decide